shaleprotocol/FastChat/README.md

 # Shale Protocol Fork

-This is a fork by Shale Protocol to build a massive production LLMs inference infrastructure.
+This is a fork by Shale Protocol to build a production-ready LLM inference infrastructure.

 See more at https://shaleprotocol.com